hirenwadhiya/skill_test/readme.md

 ## The Problems
  - AwesomeCorp's software has been running on PHP 5.3 for a while.
 However, their server provider is forcing them to upgrade to PHP 7.1.
 This means that the PHP 5.3 methods 'mysql_connect' (and similar) will no longer be available.
 You need to make sure that their code will still function after this upgrade.
  - AwesomeCorp needs to store new data for employee gender (male or female).
-In future the near future, they will be adding even more fields.
+In the near future, they will be adding even more fields.
  - Due to new regulations, AwesomeCorp needs to provide a report to the government about all of their new employees.
 Luckily, another team will take care of actually passing the report content, but they have requested a file on the server, in /tmp/employee_report.csv that contains CSV data of all newly created employees, in the format of: `[employee id],[employee name],[employee email]`.
 This file should get a new line added every time there is a new employee created.

 ## The Rules